our chick brooder set up

 Each week after, the temperature needs to decrease by five degrees until the chicks are at 70°F. They can acclimate to the outdoors once they are fully feathered (around 6 weeks old).

-You can use a heat lamp with a red bulb as your heat source, but we went a different route and purchased a Premier Chick Brooder Heating Plate.
-It’s a heating plate on four legs that we can continue to raise as the chicks grow.
+It’s a heating plate on four legs that can be raised higher as the chicks grow.
 We got the 12’x12′ size which is recommended for up to 20 chicks.
 It’s only 22 watts per hour to run.

 There is less risk of fire with a heat plate than with a heat lamp, and the chicks love being able to hide underneath it the way they would hide under a mother hen to get warm.
-They can come out once they are warm to explore and find food and water.
-They seem to love it.

-I’ve since learned you can buy a heat plate that comes with a cover to keep the chicks from making such a mess.
-I would go this route if I were to do things over.
+You can buy a heat plate that comes with a cover to keep the chicks from making a mess on the top of the plate.

 Once more consideration for the heat plate: you will need to provide some dim light for your chicks at night the first couple of weeks so they don’t pile on each other.

-Chick Feeder and Waterer
+Chick Feeder and Waterer for the Brooder

 Chicks need constant access to chick feed and clean water.

-Chick Feed and Care
+Chick Feed Options and Basic Chick Care

 Now I’ll go into more detail about how we feed our chicks and care for their health.